 Any civic-minded individual, group or organization can adopt a City park.
-Garden clubs, corporations, Scout groups, student organizations, social clubs, youth sport organizations and homeowner associations are just a few examples.
+Garden clubs, corporations, Scout groups, student organizations, social clubs, youth sports organizations, and homeowner associations are just a few examples.
 Adult supervision must be provided for Adopt-A-Park volunteers under 18 years of age.
+Applications for the program are available here.

 |Oaks||North Port Friends of Wildlife|